shinn1726/Shopify/clustering-customer data/readme.md

 Table Name – OnlineRetail

-Following are the data columns available in input data in original version: -
+Following are the data columns available in input data in original version: -<br />

 •	Invoice No – It refers to unique receipt number generated for every sale transaction.<br />
 •	Stock Code – It refers to unique alpha numeric code for every product.<br />